Is Online MBA Worth It? In a Word, Yes.

 Whether you are a good fit for a full time MBA vs. part time MBA comes down to where you stand in your career, whether you feel fulfilled and satisfied in your current situation or are in need of a completely new direction.

 By taking classes part time, they’ll be able to continue in their jobs while applying in the workplace the lessons they learn in real time.
-“They are able to see results right away,” says Colleen Hynes, the director of admissions at the F.W.
+“They are able to see results right away,” says Colleen Hynes, the former director of admissions at the F.W.
 Olin Graduate School of Business at Babson College.

 By contrast, those stuck in jobs that they don’t find fulfilling, or who may be looking for a totally different career path, may be more suited to a full-time MBA.
 The more immersive degree choice will allow them to really take time to pursue internships and figure out a new direction for their career.